CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-get-identity.md

 * **description**: Description of the account
 * **company**: The name of the company that pays for the account
 * **customer**: array with information about the paying company for the account
-* **usedBy**: array with information about the company that is using this account (only if the company is different from the one at 'customer')
+* **usedBy**: array with information about the company that is using this account (used by accounts under a partner license)
 * **license**: array with information about the license

 ### JSON example